SaishaShetty/Machines-and-Sentiments/README.md

 #
 Lastly, we have made am effort to deploy all the three parts of the project on a web page, using Streamlit.
 Certain changes were required to be made to the corresponding codes, for the same.
+Kindly note, for the recommender part in the deployment, we predict only Hindi movies.
 #